-Biden looks to provide relief from extreme heat as record temperatures persist
+Biden looks to provide relief from extreme heat as record temperatures persist across US

 Ladd Keith, an assistant professor at the University of Arizona who studies heat policy and governance, said the record-breaking heat much of the nation is experiencing “is very much in line with climate change projections.”
 While not surprising, “they’re certainly a continuation of a concerning trend of climate impacts that we’ve seen,” he said.

-Despite the recent headlines, rising temperatures have typically not received the same level of attention as other climate risks, such as flooding and wildfires.
-Keith said.
+Despite the recent headlines, rising temperatures have typically not received the same level of attention as other climate risks, such as flooding and wildfires, Keith said.

 “Heat has just not been a topic at the national level or local level that we’ve even considered addressing until the last couple of years,” he said.